hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

 experience perspective, makes this solution less desirable.
 It would also provide no natural transition path from Sawtooth transaction processors.

+The versioning system in Sabre provides upgrade functionality in a more traditional software deployment pattern than that used in the Ethereum approach.
+In the Ethereum approach, smart contracts are immutible and independent, which are good attributes for a public network; however, these constraints require a smart contract developer to understand novel Ethereum-specific patterns and perform significant pre-planning to ensure the ability to smoothly upgrade to a newer smart contract.
+In Sabre, we have selected an upgrade pattern suitable for permissioned networks which is both simple and conceptually closer to traditional software upgrade patterns.

 # Prior art
 [prior-art]: #prior-art